Living Your Best Life!

 What’s It Like?

-The course exposes the student to health and medical practices such as physical therapy, occupational therapy, nutrition, athletic training, strength training, and injury recognition and managment .
+The course exposes the student to health and medical practices such as physical therapy, occupational therapy, nutrition, athletic training, strength training, and injury recognition and management.
 Students are introduced to basic medical terminology, anatomy and physiology and beginning skills in rehabilitative procedures.

-An emphasis is placed on work attitudes necessary to be caring men and women sensitive to the complex needs of patients.
+An emphasis is placed on work attitudes necessary to be caring individuals sensitive to the complex needs of patients.